St John Ambulance Brigade in South Africa 1900-1902

 Joseph heywood

-Died 25th of August 1900 of abcess of brain at No.9 General Hospital
+Died 25th of August 1900 at No.9 General Hospital, Estcourt, Natal of an Abcess of Brain aged 24 years.

 Oxford Division